Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 Cons:

-• $5 transaction fees on paid plan
+• $5 transaction fees on a paid plan

 • No physical inventory management for non-digital products